Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 Lists spaces the caller is a member of.
 Requires [authentication](https://developers.google.com/chat/api/guides/auth).
 Fully supports [service account authentication](https://developers.google.com/chat/api/guides/auth/service-accounts).
 Supports [user authentication](https://developers.google.com/chat/api/guides/auth/users) as part of the [Google Workspace Developer Preview Program](https://developers.google.com/workspace/preview), which grants early access to certain features.
 [User authentication](https://developers.google.com/chat/api/guides/auth/users) requires the `chat.spaces` or `chat.spaces.readonly` authorization scope.
 Lists spaces visible to the caller or authenticated user.
 Group chats and DMs aren't listed until the first message is sent.
 */
 await gapi.client.chat.spaces.list({  });

+/*
+[Developer Preview](https://developers.google.com/workspace/preview): Updates a space.
+Requires [user authentication](https://developers.google.com/chat/api/guides/auth/users) and the `chat.spaces` scope.
+*/
+await gapi.client.chat.spaces.patch({ name: "name",  });

+/*
+[Developer Preview](https://developers.google.com/workspace/preview): Creates a space and adds specified users to it.
+The calling user is automatically added to the space, and shouldn't be specified as a membership in the request.
+To specify the human members to add, add memberships with the appropriate `member.name` in the `SetUpSpaceRequest`.
+To add a human user, use `users/{user}`, where `{user}` is either the `{person_id}` for the [person](https://developers.google.com/people/api/rest/v1/people) from the People API, or the `id` for the [user](https://developers.google.com/admin-sdk/directory/reference/rest/v1/users) in the Admin SDK Directory API.
+For example, if the People API `Person` `resourceName` is `people/123456789`, you can add the user to the space by including a membership with `users/123456789` as the `member.name`.
+For a space or group chat, if the caller blocks or is blocked by some members, then those members aren't added to the created space.
+To create a direct message (DM) between the calling user and another human user, specify exactly one membership to represent the human user.
+If one user blocks the other, the request fails and the DM isn't created.
+To create a DM between the calling user and the calling app, set `Space.singleUserBotDm` to true and don't specify any memberships.
+You can only use this method to add app memberships to DMs.
+To add the calling app as a member of other space types, use [create membership](https://developers.google.com/chat/api/reference/rest/v1/spaces.members/create) If a DM already exists between two users, even when one user blocks the other at the time a request is made, then the existing DM is returned.
+Spaces with threaded replies or guest access are not supported.
+Requires [user authentication](https://developers.google.com/chat/api/guides/auth/users) and the `chat.spaces.create` or `chat.spaces` scope.
+*/
+await gapi.client.chat.spaces.setup({  });
 ```